Dimpho-Molepo/CDV01_Career_Goals_Reflection_DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_CDV01/README.md

     - Networking with professionals in the field and seeking mentorship opportunities.

 2. **Opportunities for Growth**:

-    - Highlight any opportunities you can leverage for career growth.
-    - Include networking, mentorship, or educational opportunities.

 - Opportunities for career growth in cybersecurity include:
   - Networking with professionals in the field to gain insights and potential job leads.